 United States’ weakness

-Another side of the growing tensions between China and Taiwan is the increasing rivalry between China and the United States.
+The increasing rivalry between China and the United States is another side of the growing tensions between China and Taiwan.
 Since the United States has friendly relations with Taiwan (without recognizing its independence), China sees dominating Taiwan as a show of its supremacy over the United States.

 At this time, the United States is the only power that could hold China back from taking Taiwan.
-China’s recent actions are seen as a way for China to test U.S. resolve.
-At the same time, China is rapidly working to build up its military to surpass the United States.
+China’s aggressive actions are seen as a way for it to test U.S. resolve.
+At the same time, China is rapidly building up its military to surpass the United States.

 Who will be the next superpower?

-Many believe China is poised to replace the United States as the next global superpower.
+Many believe China is on track to replace the United States as the world’s leading superpower, and Beijing is doing everything possible to make that happen.

-The book of Daniel focuses on four empires arising over time.
+The book of Daniel focuses on four empires arising from Daniel’s time onward, each successive one retaining elements of the previous empires.
 These empires are Babylon, Medo-Persia, Greece and the Roman Empire.
-The kingdoms of Babylon, Medo-Persia and Greece have come and gone already, but the Roman Empire was prophesied to be resurrected 10 times (Daniel 7:7).
+The kingdoms of Babylon, Medo-Persia and Greece have come and gone, but the Roman Empire was prophesied to be resurrected 10 times (Daniel 7:7).

-The Bible shows that the Roman Empire will arise as a powerful military and economic force at the end time.
+The Bible shows that the Roman Empire will, once again, arise as a powerful military and economic force at the end time, with its power centered in Europe.
 The Bible refers to this power as “the beast” (Revelation 13).
 This power will dominate the world economy (Revelation 13:16-17; 18:12-16).
 To learn more about this coming power, read “Who Is the Beast?”

 The book of Daniel refers to the Roman Empire as the “king of the North.”
 This title shows us that “the beast” will be located north of Jerusalem.
 China cannot be the beast since it is far to the east of Jerusalem.
 The “king of the North” will arise from Europe and likely be politically dominated by Germany and religiously dominated by Rome.